tmlagler/hicACT/README.md

 - **pcol**: column number containing the p-values (defaults to 6 for Fit-Hi-C/FitHiC2)
 - **ignore_warnings**: default is FALSE

+Note that hicACT() is intended to be run separately for each chromosome.

 ## Suggestions
 We suggest setting the smoothing parameter (*h*) based on the resolution of the data.